yunojuno/django-geoip2-extras/README.rst

 Usage
 =====

-Once the middleware is configured, you will be able to access Country level information on the request object:
+Once the middleware is added, you will be able to access Country level information on the request object:

 .. code:: python